The most recent version of these essays can be found at http://linuxmafia.com/~rick/faq/.

 - Are there any IDEs (Integrated Development Environments) for Linux?

-- Aren't there any good Linux Web browsers?
+- What's a good Linux Web browser?

 - If Linux is so good, why don't I get Linux drivers on the CD/DVD with my sound/ethernet/video/etc. card?